Housing Information During COVID-19

 2021-2022 International Program Update:

 The latest international program updates are available on the COVID-19 FAQ website.
 If Pepperdine cannot offer your international program and the University is permitted to operate on-campus residence halls under regular occupancy guidelines, IP students will be able to request on-campus housing.
-Please watch your Pepperdine email account for updates and review other important housing FAQs.
+Please watch your Pepperdine email account for updates and review other important housing FAQs listed below.

-All students are required to provide proof of vaccination or a completed exemption by July 31, 2021.
+All students are required to provide proof of vaccination or a completed exemption.
 Returning students who do not submit one or the other will have their fall registration canceled.
 New students who do not submit one or the other will not be registered for fall classes.
 On-campus residential students also will not be permitted to move into residence halls.

 If you have previously complied with this requirement, thank you.
 If you have not already done so, please submit your COVID-19 vaccine documentation (either proof of vaccine or a completed and signed exemption form) via the Student Health Center Patient Portal.
 Instructions for this required task may be found on the University's COVID-19 website.